Last Updated on

 - Alternatively, scarves could be tied behind the head at the nape.

-- A long scarf could be crossed under the chin, wrapped around the neck and tied at the back.
+- A long scarf could be wrapped around the head, then crossed under the chin, wrapped around the neck and tied at the back.

 Scarves accompanied by big dark sunglasses was the fashionable way – very Jackie O and very Cannes Film Festival!